petersierra1280/bank-account/README.md

 # Banking account transactions API

 Within the description of this API will be found endpoints for performing transactions against a specific banking account.
-Even though in the requirements of this exercise it wasn't specified to handle multiple accounts, defining the model and endpoints to receive an account ID seemed the best scenario thinking on scalling the application.
+Even though the requirements of this exercise it wasn't specified to handle multiple accounts, defining the model and endpoints to receive an account ID seemed the best scenario thinking on scaling the application.

 A **live demo** can be found at: https://bank-account.onrender.com/ (hosted on [render](https://render.com/)).

-> **Note:** If this URL hasn't been accessed in a while, there will be a cold start from ~50 secs, since the instance spins down with inactivity.
+> **Note:** If this URL hasn't been accessed in a while, there will be a cold start from ~50 seconds, since the instance spins down with inactivity.

 ## Tech stack used